Mark Morriss: Solo

-In 2021, Morriss appeared as the vocalist for Billy Reeves' The Helicopter of the Holy Ghost project, on the album Afters.
+In 2021, Morriss appeared as the vocalist for Billy Reeves' the Helicopter of the Holy Ghost project, on their only album Afters.
 Morriss joined former theaudience member Reeves on the album, which was co-produced by Richard Archer of Hard-Fi, with the album also featuring members of Cocteau Twins, Engineers and Gazpacho.

+In 2021, Morriss, Nigel Clark of Dodgy and Chris Helme of the Seahorses formed the short-lived supergroup together entitled MCH, their combined surname initials (Morriss, Clarke, Helme).
+They wrote songs together, trying to capture a "broad, poppy sound".

+Television appearances

+In 2001, Morriss, alongside the other members of the Bluetones, had an uncredited cameo appearance in the second series of Edgar Wright's Spaced, who also directed the music videos for Bluetones singles "Keep the Home Fires Burning" (2000) and "After Hours" (2002).
+Later in 2003, Morriss had another cameo appearance in the first series of the sketch show Little Britain as a politician.

+In May 2022, Morriss made a guest appearance in the fourteenth series of the BBC One quiz programme Pointless Celebrities, where he and Rick Witter of Shed Seven both won the jackpot for charity.

 Personal life

+Morriss has lived in Royal Tunbridge Wells, Kent since 2009, and was made aware of the town from playing their in March 2003 at the venue The Forum, finding that something about the place "stuck" with him from the number of different towns he woke up at from the band's tour bus.
+He moved there as a commuter belt from London with plans to start a family.
+The band revisited The Forum as part of their 2011 farewell tour before their initial split.

+Abuse allegations

 In November 2021, allegations of emotional and physical abuse against Morriss were made by his ex-wife, Anna Wharton.
-Morriss disputed the claims, telling The Guardian: "I may have been thoughtless and selfish in some of the dealings in my personal life of late, but these allegations of abuse and gaslighting are wholly untrue, and I refute them completely.”
-Following these allegations, Morriss was dropped from The Big Britpop Family Party in London.
+Morriss disputed the claims, telling The Guardian, "I may have been thoughtless and selfish in some of the dealings in my personal life of late, but these allegations of abuse and gaslighting are wholly untrue, and I refute them completely."
+Following these allegations, Morriss was dropped from the Big Britpop Family Party in London, and dismissed from the Helicopter of the Holy Ghost.
+MCH's ending coincided with this.

-On 2 March 2022, Morriss issued a statement in response to his ex-wife's allegations.
+On 2 March 2022, Morriss issued a statement on his website in response to his ex-wife's allegations made against him.